LeonGurin/University-of-Haifa-Final-Project/README.md

 ## November 2022

-After rigorous searching we approached Dr. Roei Poranne and he shared with us his different project ideas.
+After rigorous searching we approached Dr. Roi Poranne and he shared with us his different project ideas.

 Although pretty much every project was interesting we had to pick only one to dedicate ourselves to and so we made decition table: